gctools-outilsgc/aurora-design-system/documentation/pages/buttons.md

 Secondary buttons, particularly ones used for destructive actions, should be designed in a way that deters users from clicking on it.
 This helps minimize mistakes.

-For permanent destructive secondary actions, such as Delete, clicking the button will prompt a dialog to confirm the action.
+For permanent destructive secondary actions, such as Delete, clicking the button will prompt a dialogue to confirm the action.
 Always give the user to confirm actions that cannot be reverted.

 Secondary buttons in this system are transparent with a stroke colour.
 Text changes colour depending on the button state.
 Sizing of the button depends on the length of the _**action words**_.